ftick/bp5000/README.md

   - bracket saving/loading
   - player placing when bracket is complete
   - avoiding rematches in losers bracket when possible

+### 2.0
+ - support for match scores (ex 3-1)
+ - scrollwheel support

 ### What it doesn't do (yet)
- - support for match scores (ex 3-1)
  - easily reorder participants
+ - zoom in/out in bracket view

 ### What it will never do
  - manage setups / timeslots etc.